ahaw021/SSL-MAIL-PROTOCOLS-TESTING/README.md

 C) Add Argparse for commandline
 D) -Script Output -- allows for openssl commands to be dumpted to screen so users can test with openssl
 E) - Custom Ports -- allow for custom Ports for testing emails
+F) Better Error Handling for selecting the wrong Strategy

 # Known Issues